Introduction

 What tools do I need for installing coving?

-Yes, if you gather essential tools such as a miter saw, adhesive, and a level, you will be well-prepared for a successful installation.
+Gathering essential tools such as a miter saw, adhesive, and a level will set you up for a smooth installation process.